-7 Stages of Trauma Bonding: Effects, Causes & How to Heal
+7 Stages of Trauma Bonding: How to Break the Cycle & Heal

 Trauma bonding occurs when a person is trapped in an abuse cycle that includes intermittent kindness, creating an emotional attachment that is very deep and hard to break.
 It is why so many people stay in relationships that are not good for them, even if they know they should leave.
 Also, not only in romantic relationships, but also in bond relationships, can often be seen in friendships, family dynamics, and even in the workplace, keeping people stuck in toxic situations.